doudz/homeassistant-myjdownloader/README.md

 - [ ] When using the pause switch, it might take a while for the status sensor to reflect the new pause state.
 - [ ] There is not much error handling yet, e.g. when you change your password, you need to remove and add the integration again.
 - [ ] Selecting a JDownloader device for a service target will call that service as many times as there are enabled entities for that device.
-This integration probably needs to be refactored in a way, that this is avoided e.g., with a designated `myjdwonloader.*` entity.
+This integration probably needs to be refactored in a way, that this is avoided e.g., with a designated `myjdownloader.*` entity.